-There is not playbook for Digital or Web Project Management, but rather it is the school of hard knocks.
-You can prepare yourself with blog posts and use cases, but the best way to grow in the industry is dive deep into the process of “doing”.
+There is no playbook for Digital or Web Project Management, but rather it is the school of hard knocks.
+You can prepare yourself with blog posts and use cases, but the best way to grow in the industry is to dive deep into the process of “doing”.

 What Personality Best Fits The Project Manager Title?

-There are an extensive number of models used to depict individual personalities.
+There is an extensive number of models used to depict individual personalities.
 A standout amongst the most prevalent models is the Myers-Briggs Type Indicator.
 One of its components talks about a range between introversion and extroversion.
-Projects and project management at its core are about people and teams, so good project leaders have a tendency to be at least somewhat extroverted.
+Projects and project management at its core are about people and teams, so good project leaders tend to be at least somewhat extroverted.
 Introverted project managers may discover their projects moving out of control because they are inadequately engaged with the people ultimately responsible for the tasks.

-Lastly, if you are running a technical project (like eCommerce websites) you need to at minimum have the ability to learn the 10,000ft view of coding practices, administrative work, etc. It sounds dumb saying it, and probably a “duh” statement, but you need to have a minimal understanding of the technology you are working on to be successful.
+Lastly, if you are running a technical project (like eCommerce websites) you need to, at minimum, learn the 10,000ft view of coding practices, administrative work, etc. It sounds dumb saying it, and probably a “duh” statement, but you need to have a minimal understanding of the technology you are working on to be successful.

 If you match up with the ideals then you are probably suited for a profession in project management.

 If you work in web project management today, you are most likely dealing with digital content.
 Some project managers come from design or development backgrounds, but more often than not, they have little training in the world of digital.